QuickBooks Online 3-Column CSV Template

 QBO 3-Column Format Explained

-The 3-column CSV is QuickBooks Online's default bank transaction import format.
+The 3-column CSV is one of QuickBooks Online's accepted bank transaction import formats.
 Here's exactly how each column works.

 Date column

 Transaction date.
-Most QuickBooks Online CSV imports use MM/DD/YYYY.
-Exact Statement defaults QBO exports to MM/DD/YYYY and lets you switch if your regional workflow requires a different format.
+QuickBooks import files should use one consistent date format throughout.
+Exact Statement defaults QBO exports to MM/DD/YYYY and lets you switch if your workflow requires a different format.

 Description column